 8% Carbohydrates

-Personally, since I have such a hard time with carbohydrates I use a slightly modified ratio and I restrict the amount of carbohydrates to less than 30g a day.
+Personally, since I have such a hard time with carbohydrates I use a slightly modified ratio and I restrict the amount of carbohydrates to less than 30g instead of relying on a percentage.